ReGenesis: Home releases

 On November 11, 2008, Season 1 was released in North America on DVD by Entertainment One.
 The four-disc set includes all 13 first-season episodes presented in a letterboxed format.
 Special features include a making of, photo gallery, and "The Facts Behind the Fiction" (the white papers published by the Ontario Genomics Institute).
 Shaftesbury Films claimed that Seasons 2, 3 and 4 would follow throughout 2009 and 2010, but as of February 2013 no such releases have emerged.

 The first season has also been released in the UK through Universal Studios UK.
 The second season was later released to European countries by Buena Vista Home Entertainment, though it was presented in a pan and scan format.
 Seasons 3 and 4 have been released on DVD in Japan—Season 3 in letterboxed format and Season 4 in 16:9 widescreen.
 The Japanese Season 3 boxset includes a 20-minute Making of video and the Season 4 boxset a 20-minute Peter Outerbridge interview titled "Pretending With Conviction".

 On January 30, 2015, Season 1 was released in Europe on Blu-ray by Entertainment One.
 The three-disc set includes all 13 first-season episodes.
 Season 2 will be released on Blu-ray March 23, 2015.

+In 2016, the full series was released in Germany by Just Bridge (renamed Just Entertainment after a subsequent merger).
+Its 16 DVDs are presented in a box set containing two gatefold digipaks, eight in the first (seasons 1 and 2) and eight in the second (seasons 3 and 4).
+The set also includes "Making Of" documentaries for seasons 1 and 3.
+Aspect ratio is 16:9 Video format is Region 2, PAL (requiring a region-free DVD player in the show's native North America).
+There are two German audio tracks, and one of the original English.
+The disk design for each season is based on the iconic "cast in a prism" logo, but color filtering and supporting cast changes distinguish the seasons from one another.
+The prolifically displayed year dates are those of the series copyrights; however, the release date of the Just Bridge DVD set can be found in tiny print on each digipak, when closed, on the bottom of its outside back panel.
+Now out of print, the Just Bridge set is periodically available via outlets such as eBay and Amazon Marketplace, etc. (This is a "hands on product" description.
+Reportedly, Just Bridge also released separate sets of Season 1 and 2.)